 - Enter 2088 + extra hours actually worked in the Yearly Hours Based on FTEs field (B on the template).

-- Recalculate the Base Rate (C on the template) by dividing Annual Salary by Yearly Hours Based on FTEs (B).
+- Recalculate the Base Rate (C on the template) by dividing Annual Wages by Yearly Hours Based on FTEs (B).
 Enter the amount in C, Base Rate.

 - Enter leave hours actually taken (regular + sick + holiday + extra comp time hours taken) in “Leave Hours Taken” (E on the template).

 For calculating the cost of benefits in a billing rate using Option 2 of the BWSR billing rate template, can health, dental, disability and other benefits be averaged across all employees enrolled?